 This article describes the development of online psychotherapy (E-therapy) from 1972 to 2002 and it is written by a mental health professional who is focusing on E-therapy for many years.

-The majority of early organized service to provide mental health advice online was free and it started to become fee-based online as “mental health advice” type, offering to answer one question for a small fee.
+The majority of early organized services to provide mental health advice online was free and it started to become fee-based online as “mental health advice” type, offering to answer one question for a small fee.
 Then the service was developed into building long-term relationship with patients.
-Volunteer counselors who were not professional also saved many lives by replying emails.
+Volunteer counselors who were not professional also saved many lives by replying to emails.
 As mentioned in the questionnaire, “listeners” were necessary.

-The article also proposes a survey about E-Therapy in nowadays.
+The article also presents a survey about E-Therapy today.
 The most popular services provided in E-therapy are E-mail (regular or encrypted), real-time chat, secure web-based messaging, videoconferencing, voice-over-IP (Internet phone), etc. E-mail and videoconferencing could be added to our project as communication methods.
 The risk of E-therapy was mentioned as well: ethics, privacy issues, lack of legal protection.
 For our project, ensuring the privacy and safety of our users was crucial.

 Most people who ended up contacting a therapist on the Internet was because traditional psychotherapy was not accessible for them.
 The article suggested that stigma, too embarrassed to make in-person contact with a psychotherapist, was the main reason why traditional psychotherapy was not accessible.
 Less mental-health-specific design of our project would make it more spreadable and attractive.
 The core of our project could be “finding happiness”.